graalvm/workshops/native-image/what-the-dickens/README.md

 Did you get the some nonsense sentences returned from the application?

+Before moving on to the next step, stop the application with Ctrl-C.

 ## **STEP 2**: Building a Native Executable

 Now you can create a native executable from your Java application using GraalVM Native Image.
 The native executable is going to exhibit two interesting characteristics, namely:

 1. It is going to start really fast
 2. It will use fewer resources than its corresponding Java application